8.2 Social security contributions and tax deduction

 8.2.3.
 Reporting and paying social security contributions

-For missions, the payment of social security contributions and the PAYE (“payroll employee”) return are due on the same date (same date each year).
+For missions, the payment of social security contributions, taxes and the PAYE (“payroll employee”) return are due on the same date (same date each year).
 It is important to state the correct OCR number when paying.
 The OCR number can be found on the Tax Agency’s website.

 |Period||Declaration due date|